What You Need To Know About Tough Love

-When Physical Well-Being Is at Risk: Physical health is usually not the first thing we think of when we talk about tough love.
-However, there are times when a tough-love approach may be the only thing that helps someone get perspective on what is happening with his physical well-being.
+Physical Well-Being Is at Risk: Physical health is usually not the first thing we think of when we talk about tough love.
+There are times, though, when a tough-love approach may be the only thing that helps someone get perspective on what is happening with their physical well-being.

-An example of tough love in this instance would be restricting fast- food, sweets, and sodas.
-It may sound simple, but sometimes old habits are hard to change.
+An example of tough love in this instance would be restricting fast food, sweets, and sodas.
 Children, especially, may be unhappy about changes in diet and/or the limits that are placed on indoor activities.
 However, giving tough love and making changes now could mean a healthier future for them.

 Giving yourself "tough love" is just another way of saying that you are practicing self-control and discipline.
 Discipline means setting goals and having rewards and consequences.

 If you have reached a place in your life where you feel your health is declining, you aren't performing well at school or work, or your relationships are suffering, now is the perfect time to evaluate what's going on and make a plan of action.
-If you have gained weight and are beginning to feel sluggish or are experiencing declining health, establishing an exercise routine, and planning a healthy diet can make a huge difference.
+If you have gained weight and are beginning to feel sluggish, establishing an exercise routine and planning a healthy diet can make a huge difference.
 If your grades are suffering or your job performance has been less than perfect, set ground rules for how much time you will devote to studies and/or completing projects.
 Relationships require a great deal of effort.
-Just as you want to be respected and valued, the other people in your life do, as well.
+Just as you want to be respected and valued, the other people in your life do as well.
 If you feel as though you have been inattentive, ungrateful, or rude, it's vital for your wellbeing that you try your absolute best to improve.

 Why Is Tough Love So Hard?

-No one wants to hear that his or her decisions are "not good" or are "unsafe."
+No one wants to hear that their decisions are "not good" or are "unsafe."
 Often, those who are participating in risky behaviors get offended when they are confronted.
-For example, a drug addict does not need to be told that his behavior is causing pain and suffering to others.
-In fact, many individuals who are lost in addiction can't see beyond the need for their next fix.
+For example, a drug addict does not need to be told that their behavior is causing pain and suffering to others.
+In fact, many individuals who have addiction issues can't see beyond the need for their next fix.
 It is an unfortunate reality that affects every person who cares for them.

 When faced with the difficult decision of making changes and giving tough love, many people feel challenged.
 The fear of upsetting or alienating the person who needs "tough love" is often a deterrent to making those changes.
 During this time, it's important to consider the reasons you feel tough love is necessary.
 If you can rationalize the pros and cons of tough love for yourself, it will help you keep things in perspective.